Sylvain303/libido/usecase/vim.md

 ### Expansion by issuing an `expand`

-execute a vim function:
+execute a vim function (not self buffer parsing):

 ~~~vim
 :Libido expand die
 ~~~

-No code parsing, your current buffer `file_type` detection is automatic, expansion under the cursor.
+No code parsing, your current buffer `file_type` detection is automatic, expansion on the line under the cursor.

 ~~~bash
 die() {